Decreasing Minimization on Base-Polyhedra: Relation Between Discrete and Continuous Cases: Decomposition algorithms for square-sum minimization on an M-convex set

 In Section~\ref{SCdecalgG}, we show an adaptation of Groenevelt's decomposition algorithm to square-sum minimization on an M-convex set, and call it the ``Groenevelt-type decomposition algorithm.''
 In its original form, Groenevelt's algorithm \cite{Gro91} for Case~$\ZZ$ dealt with an integral polymatroid (not an integral base-polyhedron).
 Although the adaptation to an M-convex set is not that difficult, it will be important to have a precise description of the algorithm at hand along with proofs of correctness and strong polynomiality of the algorithm.

 In Section~\ref{SCdecalgF}, we develop another decomposition algorithm for square-sum minimization on an M-convex set on the basis of the framework of Fujishige \cite[Section~8.2]{Fuj05book} for separable convex minimization on a base-polyhedron.
 We refer to the resulting algorithm as the ``Fujishige-type decomposition algorithm.''
-Although it is quite natural to expect that the framework of \cite[Section~8.2]{Fuj05book} for Case~$\RR$ can be adapted to Case~$\ZZ$ with the use of the piecewise-linear extension $\overline{W}(x)$ in \eqref{pclinW}, no technical details in Case~$\ZZ$ have ever been worked out in the literature (including \cite[Section~8.3]{Fuj05book}).
+As suggested in \cite[Section~8.3]{Fuj05book}, the framework of \cite[Section~8.2]{Fuj05book} for Case~$\RR$ can be adapted to Case~$\ZZ$ with the use of the piecewise-linear extension $\overline{W}(x)$ in \eqref{pclinW}.
 Our contribution consists in devising a concrete computational procedure for a key subroutine assumed in the general framework, giving self-contained rigorous proofs of correctness and strong polynomiality of the algorithm, and revealing the relation between the computed decomposition and the canonical chain as well as the certifying chain in Theorem \ref{THdecmincharZ}.

 In relation to the structural and algorithmic results in \cite{FM21partA,FM21partB}, the two decomposition algorithms, Groenevelt-type and Fujishige-type, have the following characteristics.

 \begin{itemize} \item Unlike the algorithm in \cite{FM21partB}, the two decomposition algorithms do not rely on the Newton--Dinkelbach algorithm.